 To further help with travel, the card comes with various types of travel insurance, such as lost luggage and travel emergency medical coverage.
 You can redeem your points on any airline, and each point is worth 1% off of a travel purchase.

-Furthermore, you gain two times the number of points for groceries, entertainment, transit, and dining.
+Furthermore, you gain two times the number of points for other eligible groceries, entertainment, transit, and dining purchases.

 In short, this card is a traveller's dream.